-- 1. Novel architectures encompass the study of computations that are performed in ways that are quite different than those used by conventional machines.
+- Novel architectures encompass the study of computations that are performed in ways that are quite different than those used by conventional machines.
 Examples include various domain-specific architectures characterized by high computational rates, low power, and reconfigurable hardware implementations. - 2.
 The study of high-performance processing algorithms deals with algorithms for very high-performance numerical processing.
 Techniques such as redundant-digit representations of number systems, fast arithmetic, and the use of highly parallel arrays of processing elements are studied with the goal of providing the extremely high processing speeds required in a number of upcoming computer applications. - 3.
 The study of computational algorithms and structures deals with the relationship between computational algorithms and the physical structures that can be employed to carry them out.
 It includes the study of interconnection networks, and the way that algorithms can be formulated for efficient implementation where regularity of structure and simplicity of interconnections are required. - 4.
 Computer-aided design of VLSI circuits and systems is an active research area that develops techniques for the automated synthesis and analysis of largescale systems.
-Topics include highlevel and logic-level synthesis, technology mapping, physical design, interconnect modeling, and optimization of various VLSI technologies such as fullcustom designs, standard cells, programmable logic devices (PLDs), multichip modules (MCMs), system-on-achip (SaCs), network-on-a-chip (NoC), system-in-a-package (SIPs), and design for nanotechnologies.
+Topics include high-level and logic-level synthesis, technology mapping, physical design, interconnect modeling, and optimization of various VLSI technologies such as full-custom designs, standard cells, programmable logic devices (PLDs), multichip modules (MCMs), system-on-a-chip (SaCs), net-